 The Earth moves around the Sun.
-It also rotates from the West to East on its axis at an inclination of 23 $\frac{1}{2}$ °.
-The globe is also inclined at an angle of 23 $\frac{1}{2}$ °.
+It also rotates from the West to East on its axis at an inclination of 23 1⁄2°.
+The globe is also inclined at an angle of 23 1⁄2°.
 The axis is an imaginary line.
 It is not actually found on the Earth.

-☐ The Indian astronomer AryabhattaI has mentioned in his book.
-'Aryabhatta Sidhantha'.
-'The stars in the sky seem to move towards the West because of the Earth's roation on its axis'.
+stars in the sky seem to move towards the West because of the Earth's roation on its axis'.